Melange

 The Whisper implementation consists of three main components:

-To convert the model for deployment, we need to trace the PyTorch model with sample inputs that match the expected tensor shapes.
+To convert the model for deployment, we need to export the PyTorch model with sample inputs that match the expected tensor shapes.

 import numpy as np